unoti/kitchen-exp1/docs/features/09-kitchen-state-gen.md

 2. **Event Definitions:**
    - Define event/action types in the shared models (e.g., in a new file under `shared/models/events.ts`) to ensure a consistent contract between the backend and frontend.
    - These actions will later be used by the reducer to update the state.
+   - Define one event for now, player join.
+We will not use this event yet, and we will not do a reducer for any events yet.
+   - We're just defining this so that readers of the code will see where we're headed.

 3. **Testing Setup:**
    - Write a simple unit test (e.g., in `backend/test/kitchenState.test.ts`) which calls the initial state creation function and, if applicable, the reducer.